Fricis Bārda: Biography

 Fricis Bārda was born in the Pociema district, on the rural estate of Rumbiņi.
 He studied at the local school in Pociems, in Umurga, and at the Limbaži city school.
-From 1898 to 1901 he attended the Valkas teachers seminary, then located in Rīga.
+From 1898 to 1901 he attended the Valka teachers seminary, then located in Rīga.

 From 1901 he worked as an assistant teacher in Katlakalns's school, but in 1906 traveled to Vienna.
 There he studied philosophy, and followed concepts of idealism, and gained an enthusiasm for German Romantic writers.

 After a year he returned to Latvia, and worked as a teacher at the Atis Ķeniņš's school in Rīga.
 During this period he contributed to the magazines "Stari" and "Zalktis", he met and associated with the composer Emīls Dārziņš, and the painter Janis Rozentāls.
 He also attended the drama lectures of Jēkabs Duburs.

 In 1917 Bārda was a teacher at the high school he instituted in Valmiera, and later became a school inspector.
 He also became Reader in Latvian language and literature at the Baltic Technical Institute.

 During most of latter part of the First World War, Bārda was a refugee in Russia.
 He returned to Latvia in 1918, but died in 1919 of a kidney disease he had been suffering from since his time in Vienna.